- P.E.I. has the highest voter turnout among the provinces and scores a “B” grade.

 - With a voter turnout rate of 61 per cent in the last federal election, Newfoundland and Labrador ranks at the bottom of the pack.

 - Although voter turnout in Canada has decreased overall over the past 40 years, there was a notable increase in the 2015 federal election.

 Putting voter turnout in context

-One indicator commonly used to measure social cohesion is the proportion of individuals who participate in the political system.
-Determining the underlying influences of declining voter turnout rates can be difficult: A low turnout may be due to disillusionment or indifference, or even complacent satisfaction with the way the country is being governed.
+Civic engagement through participation in the political system is one measure of social cohesion.
+Determining the underlying influences behind voter turnout rates can be difficult: a low turnout may be due to disillusionment or indifference, or even complacent satisfaction with the way the country is being governed.
 Conversely, a high turnout rate may reflect compulsory voting laws (as in Australia and Belgium) or coercion.

-Voter turnout therefore may not always be a reliable indicator of social cohesion.
-The vast majority of analysts, however, consider a high voter turnout to be preferable to a low turnout because it means that the government will more likely reflect the interests of a larger share of the population.
+Voter turnout therefore may not always be a reliable indicator.
+Nonetheless, a high voter turnout is considered to be preferable to a low turnout because it means the government will more likely reflect the interests of a larger share of the population.

 Low voter turnout implies that the democratic system may not be reflecting the interests of all citizens.
 Voter turnout tends to be lowest among youth, those who are less educated, and those in lower income brackets.

 How is voter turnout measured?